KevinAbrahamRepo/Data-Analytics-Projects/Supervised Models/Traffic Demographics/README.md

 ![Picture4](https://user-images.githubusercontent.com/15803839/64131249-6df36680-cd95-11e9-9d70-9815beead301.png)

-### recursive Feature Elimination with CV - Logistic Regression:
+### Recursive Feature Elimination with CV - Logistic Regression:
 ![Picture5](https://user-images.githubusercontent.com/15803839/64131250-70ee5700-cd95-11e9-9c6f-912f40feefc7.png)

 ### All Model Performance Comparison:
 ![Picture6](https://user-images.githubusercontent.com/15803839/64131254-75b30b00-cd95-11e9-9187-b3c02627dfcd.png)

 **Since I had a highly imbalanced dataset with the majority class comprising 85% of all records, I had to use other metrics such F-Score, Recall, Mathews Correlation Coefficient MCC among others to determine the best model.
 Gaussian Naive Bayes performed marginally better for Recall scores than Logistic Regression.
-The descision tree based models performed relatively poorly overall. **
+The descision tree based models performed relatively poorly overall.**

+### Implications from Findings:
+* Decrease emergency response times during *afternoon rush-hours (15-19) especially on Fridays*
+* Allocate resources to investigate high density traffic points mapped above and identify new infrastructure needs to divert traffic from *dual-carriage ways*
+* Explore conditions of vehicles and casualties such as vehicle type, age of vehicles registered, pedestrian movements, etc. for policy makers
+* Adopt comprehensive distracted driving laws that increase penalties for drivers who commit traffic violations including aggressive overtaking which likely is also the reason for a majority of front end collisons.